 By law, you must report certain incidents such as a death, serious injury or illness to Workplace Health and Safety Queensland (WHSQ).
 You may face penalties if you fail to report these events.
 You are also legally obligated to prepare for emergency situations, such as fire.

 Develop and implement a safety management system for addressing incidents in your workplace before they happen.
 A safety management system combines information, resources and processes that you need to manage workplace health and safety.

 WHSQ's Serious about Safe Business pack can help you develop your own safety management system.
 It includes advice on:

 - training and supervision

 You must follow the Building Fire Safety Regulation 2008 (PDF, 531KB) to ensure you are prepared in case of fire or other emergency situations.

 The Queensland Fire and Rescue Service offers comprehensive fire safety training and a range of other products and services for workplaces in businesses and industry.
-Learn more about developing fire safety documents including a fire evacuation plan.

 You should also consider emergencies specific to your location, such as floods or cyclones, and implement plans for dealing with them.
 Learn more about preparing your business for emergencies and disasters.